Who we are

 Daragh farms 32,000 free range hens, supplying eggs to Bowler Eggs.

 Ian is a full time veterinary surgeon, specialising in poultry & gamebirds.

 Steve is from Country Fresh Pullets in Shropshire, and rears 7.5 million pullets a year.

 “I am a co-opted member for my experience in pullet rearing.
 I feel it is very important that we promote BFREPA as the producers’ organisation to steer the industry.”

 Olivia is from Potter’s Poultry in the Midlands, who produce over one million birds a year.

 “BFREPA will be very important in the future, supporting the needs and interests of their growing membership.”

 Martin keeps the BFREPA Council up to date with feed & commodities information.

-Gary provides liaison between BFREPA & the NFU.
+Aimee provides liaison between BFREPA & the NFU.
 BFREPA CEO Robert Gooch has a reciprocal seat on the NFU national Poultry Board.

 Newlands farm eggs is a family run, stand alone packing operation selling and marketing its own eggs throughout the south west.
 It is responsible for a producer base that has 22,000 free range hens and 30,000 colony hens.
 The family also operates a farm shop and a small online food retail business for self catering holiday lets.
 Scott is a committee member of the Laid In Britain quality assurance scheme.